 Reproduction Print Sales Impact Artists in a Big Way

-The problem with this end of the art business is fourfold.
-First of all, the large majority of these prints and giclees are sold in such ways as to confuse less sophisticated buyers.
-Second, some level of collectibility and/or investment potential may be implied by sellers, when in fact, these reproduction or "giclee" copies of works of art in other mediums are basically produced the same way as decorative mass-market prints and posters of art.
-Third, the markup over production costs is often quite high with the bulk of the profits going to printing companies (aka fine art publishers) and to the galleries or websites who sell these prints rather than to the artists themselves.
-Fourth, it can be argued that every time someone buys one of these reproduction prints or giclees thinking that they're buying original works of art, one less artist somewhere sells one less original work of art.
+The problem with how giclee prints are sometimes marketed is fourfold.
+First of all, many of these prints and giclees are sold in ways that confuse less sophisticated buyers.
+Second, some level of collectibility and/or investment potential may be implied by sellers, when in fact, these reproduction or giclee copies of works of art in other mediums are no different than decorative mass-market prints and posters.
+Third, the markup over production costs can sometimes be quite high with the bulk of the profits going to printing companies (aka fine art publishers) or to the galleries or websites that sell these prints rather than to the artists themselves.
+Fourth, it can be argued that every time someone buys one of these reproduction prints or giclees thinking they're buying original works of art that one less artist somewhere sells one less original artwork.

-The bad news is that all art and all artists suffer for it because these people are now out of the game for good.
-The really bad news is that they can sometimes tell their friends to stay away from art as well.
-Anyone who thinks they're buying original art, but finds out later that they've bought something that only looks like original art will be really reluctant to ever approach artists or art galleries again.
+Another unfortunate aspect of the reproduction print business is that a percentage of collectors stop buying art altogether when they realize that the works they've been buying are not what they thought they were.
+The really bad news is that they can sometimes tell others to stay away from art as well.
+All art and all artists suffer every time this happens.
+Anyone who thinks they're buying original art, but later finds out they've bought something that only looks like original art will be really reluctant to ever approach artists or galleries again.
 That's a fact.
-In the meantime, commercial fine art print and giclee publishing companies and the galleries, both bricks & mortar and online, that sell their products roll on.
-They flood the marketplace with slick websites, plenty of advertising, beautifully appointed galleries, trained sales people, and ever more mutating terminologies and confusing explanations about what it is that they actually sell.
+In the meantime, "fine art" printers, giclee publishing companies, and the galleries and websites that sell their products roll on, as do their ever-mutating terminologies and confusing explanations about what exactly they're selling.